tuantle/hypertoxin/README.md

     label = 'LABEL'
     selectableValues = {[ `VALUE A`, `VALUE B`, `VALUE C` ]}
     renderSelectableItem = {(item, onPressSelect) => {
+        // item = {
+        //     value: ...
+String value of the seleactable item
+        //     selected: ..
+Boolean to indicates that the item is selected or not
+        // }
-        return (
+        // onPressSelect        Callback to indicate which item was selected return (
             <AreaButton
                 shade = { shade }